Yaśodharā: Life

-When the Buddha visited Kapilavastu after enlightenment, Yaśodharā did not go to see her former husband but asked Rāhula to go to the Buddha to seek inheritance.
+When the Buddha visited Kapilavastu after enlightenment, Yaśodharā did not go to see her former husband but asked her son Rāhula to go to the Buddha to seek inheritance.
 For herself, she thought: "Surely if I have gained any virtue at all the Lord will come to my presence."
 In order to fulfill her wish, Buddha came into her presence and admired her patience and sacrifice.
 King Suddhodana told Buddha how his daughter-in-law, Yasodhara, had spent her life in grief, without her husband.
+Also, there is Naraseeha Gatha, a Buddhist verse which was recited by Princess Yasodhara to Rahula, explaining the noble virtues and physical characteristics of the Buddha after his enlightenment.
+"Gatha" refers to a poetic verse or hymn, often used in Buddhist scriptures to convey teachings or express devotion.

 Some time after her son Rāhula became a monk, Yaśodharā also entered the Order of Monks and Nuns and within time attained the state of an arhat.
 She was ordained as bhikkhuni with the five hundred women following Mahapajapati Gotami that first established the bhikkhuni order.
 She died at 78, two years before Buddha's parinirvana (death).